 Young, Chris 712.60941 You

-The book showcases the best ideas, trends, styles and techniques from the Chelsea Flower Show, identifying the most attractive, practical and portable ideas and analyses how these ideas might work in any garden.
-Expert Tips by the garden designers are practical suggestions, inserted throughout the book.
+The book showcases the best ideas, trends, styles and techniques from the Chelsea Flower Show.
+It identifies the most attractive, practical and portable ideas, and analyses how these ideas may work in any garden.
+Expert tips by the garden designers are practical suggestions, inserted throughout the book.
 Copiously illustrated in colour.